Bitcoin is a fast-paced, vast community.

 The complete terms document can be found here.
-Press the OK key (checkmark, lower right) to accept the terms and continue.
+Press OK (✔) to accept the terms and continue.

-Before a Bitcoin seedphrase is generated, you must select a primary PIN.
-This is your main defence against random people using your Coldcard when you are not around.
+Before the list of 24 seed words is generated, you must select a primary PIN.
+This is your main defence against random people using your COLDCARD when you are not around.
 Please pick good PIN codes!

-On the Coldcard, the PIN consists of two parts, like these examples:
+On the COLDCARD, the PIN consists of two parts:

 12-34 1234-5678 872323-39843 12-345678